Deadlyelder/Tools-for-Cryptanalysis/README.md

 * [Official website](https://sites.google.com/site/bbuhrow/)
 * [Official repository](https://sourceforge.net/projects/yafu/)

 YAFU (with assistance from other free software) uses the most powerful modern algorithms (and implementations of them) to factor input integers in a completely automated way.
-Usefull for RSA attacks.
+Useful for RSA attacks.

 <a name="msieve"></a>
 ## Msieve